glasnt/talks/2017_07_DDDSydney/slides.md

 Hi!
 I'm Katie.

-If you'll indulge me, I'm going to quote verbatium from my speaker bio
+If you've read my speaker bio, it says

-When she's not changing the world she enjoys, cooking, making tapestries, and
+That when I'm not changing the world she enjoys, cooking, making tapestries, and

 ---